epfl-lasa/lift_help_predictor/README.md

 # lift_help_predictor
 A collection of tools used to gather, visualize, and analyze human joint data.
-Later, this data is to be used to train an algorithm which identifies human need for help during lifting and carrying tasks.
+Later, this data will train an algorithm to identify human need for help during lifting and carrying tasks.

 ![](docs/demo.png)

 The code captures human pose data using two methods:
  - [OptiTrack Motion Capture](https://optitrack.com/)
  - [Lifting from the Deep: Convolutional 3D Pose Estimation from a Single Image](https://arxiv.org/abs/1701.00295)

 ### Dependencies